The O-Shot® [Orgasm Shot®] can help:

-Higher concentrations of calcium chloride can usually be found in the tissue than in the blood, so when the doctor adds calcium chloried to the PRP, then the platelets think that tissue injury released the calcium into the blood stream.
+Higher concentrations of calcium chloride can usually be found in the tissue than in the blood, so when the doctor adds calcium chloride to the PRP, then the platelets think that tissue injury released the calcium into the bloodstream.
 PRP has been used effectively for a variety of treatments for more than 20 years.
 Over 500,000 procedures involving the injection of PRP into various parts of the body have been performed with no significant side effects or complications reported (unlike the granuloma formation that happens with other accepted procedures).

 How Does the New Tissue Grow?

-This extra calcium chloride triggers the platelets to release at least 7 different growth factors that then trigger the unipotent stem cells to grow younger tissue--activating unipotent stem cells.
+This extra calcium chloride triggers the platelets to release at least 7 different growth factors that then trigger the unipotent to grow younger tissue--activating unipotent.
 The doctor injects the PRP into an area called the O-Spot--a collection of structures that activate the orgasm system.The woman usually enjoys the effects of the O-Shot™ almost immediately as the growth factors begin to rejuvenate and enhance the sexual response.
 So, the O-Shot® (or Orgasm Shot®) is a nonsurgical procedure that uses the growth factors each woman has in her own body to stimulate vaginal and clitoral rejuvenation to activate the Female Orgasm System.
 Thus far, almost all women receiving O-Shot™procedure enjoy an increase in their sexual response, and for many the increase is dramatic.
 These sometimes experience other effects listed here:

 What Women Tell Us After Having the O-Shot®